webinos-apps/app-kids-in-focus/README.md

 ##Release notes

-This software package is Kids in Focus (KIF) v0.0.2.
+This software package is Kids in Focus (KIF) v0.0.3.
 It is for experimental use only and not suitable for end users.

-* Added screen name for current user.
-* Added service discovery error handling for Webinos-Platform.
+* Added WP version check.

 It supports

-* Webinos-Platform v0.7.0 with last commit 41596b1d87a02d7745cd0be402b6e6fae34c252c (29-01-2013)
+* Webinos-Platform v0.8.0 (22-02-2013)
 * Chrome 23.0, 24.0
-* Ubuntu 12.04 LTS
+* Ubuntu 12.04

 ##License